 The amount of compensation you receive through a Camp Lejeune lawsuit settlement will depend on a number of factors, including the illness or injury and whether or not the victim is still alive.

-Generally speaking, lawsuits may result in a payout for Camp Lejeune injuries in one of two ways:
+Generally speaking, Camp Lejeune water lawsuits may be paid out in one of several ways:

-- Camp Lejeune Water Contamination Lawsuit Settlement: Your lawyers may be able to negotiate a financial agreement called a Camp Lejeune settlement with the defendants that can allow you to start receiving compensation sooner without ever having to step foot in court.
+- Camp Lejeune Lawsuit Settlement: Your lawyers may be able to negotiate a financial agreement called a Camp Lejeune settlement with the defendants that can allow you to start receiving compensation potentially without ever having to step foot in court.

 - Jury Verdict: If a Camp Lejeune settlement isn’t reached and your case proceeds to court, a judge and jury may hear your case and decide upon an amount of compensation for your injuries through a verdict.